maurodibert/sapp/lib/tasks.md

 # other todos
-- wired text coming back from show detail to list view
+- wired text coming back from show detail to list view / over